antoniofractuous/MEAN-stack-angular/README.md

 **NOTE**: *You can either use your EC2 instance's public ip address or DNS name.*

-Private keys should only be shared with the key's generator or parties authorized to decrypt the data.

  So, once we SSH into our EC2 instance, we update the list of available packages:

 `sudo apt update`